-A Waterfowl Permit is a type of limited entry permit that is required in order to participate in designated waterfowl hunts on Guana River, Ocklawaha Prairie, T.M.
+A Waterfowl Permit is a type of limited entry permit that is required to participate in designated waterfowl hunts on Guana River, Ocklawaha Prairie, T.M.
 Goodwin/Broadmoor Marsh and all Stormwater Treatment Areas (STA) Public Waterfowl Areas.
-Regular season waterfowl hunts are issued in three different periods (or permit types).
-Please find more information in the Application Dates and Worksheets section at the bottom of this webpage.
+Regular season waterfowl and snipe hunts are issued in three different periods (or permit types): A, B and C.

 - Exemptions: There are no exemptions for Waterfowl permits.
-All hunters must be permitted or a guest of a permittee (see Guest Permits section below).
+All hunters must be permitted or a guest of a permittee (see Guests section below).

 - Group Applications: Group applications are not available for Waterfowl Permits.

 - Issuance Method: Waterfowl permits are issued by random drawing during Phases I and II.
 Leftover permits are issued on a first-come, first-served basis during Phase III.
-Please review the Returned Permits and Reissued Permits sections below for detailed information on the reissuance of permits.
+Please review the Returned Permits section below for detailed information on the reissuance of permits.

 - Drawing Results: In all application phases issued by random drawing, each application is assigned a random number, and the lottery then checks whether the applicants’ choices have quota available.
 If an applicant is successful in the drawing, he or she is assigned the permit.
-Those applicants who are successful in a drawing who have provided a valid email address will be notified by email.
 Drawing results are typically posted within three days of the application period closing.

-- Guest Permits: Guest permits are not available for Waterfowl Permit types.
+- Guests: Guest permits are not available for Waterfowl Permit types.
 Each permit allows the permit holder to hunt, and some permits allow a designated number of hunters to participate in the hunt as indicated on the permit.

 - Transferability: Waterfowl Permits are NOT transferable.